Kinvey/kinvey-cli/README.md

     * `--env <service environment name>`

-        Specifies name of the service environment.
-Default: 'Development'.
+        Specifies a name for the default service environment that will be created with the service.
+The name will be set to Development if you omit this option.

     * `--vars, --set-vars <environment variables>`